shlrley/VanArt/README.md

 **Dashboard Features**

-The goal of the ...
+The goal of the dashboard is to allow users to explore art metrics in neighbourhoods around Vancouver.

 1. Select filters